-- Composer requires the use of the Predictive Routing Composer Strategy Subroutines.
-Insert the strategy subroutines into the appropriate position in your strategy flow.
+- Composer requires the use of the Predictive Routing Composer Subroutines.
+Insert the subroutines into the appropriate position in your workflow.
 If you are using Composer, you need Orchestration Server (ORS) as well as URS in your environment.

 Genesys Predictive Routing (GPR) is delivered as a set of Docker images.
 This ensures consistent environments from development to production as Docker containers maintain all configurations and dependencies internally, without depending on software installed on host server.
 With Docker, upgrades are easier and more predictable.
 Scaling across multiple hosts requires starting the same Docker containers on multiple host servers.
 In addition Docker provides isolation; every part of GPR can be scaled separately and has guaranteed access to hardware resources.